 Looking for the best wheelchair gloves?
 Here are my top recommended products to protect and comfort the hands of wheelchair users.

-If you’re interested in Liquicell technology, but prefer wearing full finger gloves, this option may be exactly what you need!
+If you’re interested in Liquicell technology but prefer wearing full-finger gloves, you may need this option!
 They have all of the features of the gloves above but will keep your fingers fully covered.
-They also include a hook and look closure so that wearers can get the perfect fit.
+They also include a hook and look closure so wearers can get the perfect fit.

 - Durable, comfortable, and highly breathable